 That was until I saw the pattern for Donegal by Alice Starmore (the Earth colorway, not the one in blues).
 I loved the colors, the pattern and I decided I had to make it.
 Over the years, I’ve been able to slowly work on this sweater until I got up to the middle of the sleeve steek opening, and I’ve lost interest.

 One of these days I’ll be able to finish this sucker, but unless I block/stretch it a LOT, it will probably need to be a gift for someone smaller than me.

 A couple of years ago as I was training to get my private pilot’s license, I decided to try and create a Fair Isle design of my own with an aviation theme.
 I started by graphing out some attempts and ended up with this graph:

 Then I attempted to swatch it to check the colors and this is the result:

-I wasn’t overly thrilled with all the colors, and I didn’t like the way the helicopter looked (yes the upper right square was supposed to be a helicopter), so I never continued, but one of these days I’ll make revisions to the design and colors and make a kids sweater design.
+I wasn’t overly thrilled with all the colors, and I didn’t like the way the helicopter looked (yes the lower-right square was supposed to be a helicopter), so I never continued, but one of these days I’ll make revisions to the design and colors and make a kids sweater design.
 I used DK weight Shetland wool, and I may decide to switch to jumper weight to get more definition.

 Finally, as I was rifling through my knitting stuff, I realized that I had made a gay version of the London Beanie years ago, and didn’t even realize how forward-thinking I was (not to mention how queer).
 I don’t wear this hat very often (i.e., never), but I still enjoyed making it in rainbow colors.